Ross BurnsHost, I Hear America Singing

 As a historian, he loves researching the stories behind the music and the performers.
 He has worked as a librarian in public, academic and corporate libraries around the state of Texas.
 He combines his love of both folk music and history to research the stories of the performers as well as of the songs that they sing.
 He has been a guest lecturer in English and Folklore classes at the college level and has had articles published in newspapers and professional journals.

-In 2006 Ross began his broadcast career with Marfa Public Radio.
-He recently retired and moved to Waco with his wife Betty.
-Ross is the volunteer host and mastermind behind I Hear America Singing which will begin airing regularly on KWBU in August, 2014.
+In 2006 Ross began his broadcasting with Marfa Public Radio.
+He retired and moved to Waco with his wife Betty.
+Ross is the volunteer host and mastermind behind I Hear America Singing which has been airing regularly on KWBU since August, 2014.